 Setting up a power of attorney (POA) can be very helpful for students who have a commercial loan that requires a signature when checks arrive.
 By setting up a power of attorney, students can have a trusted person in the US sign on their behalf.
 POA can be useful if any other legal or billing situations arise while they are abroad.

 The purchase of round-trip airline tickets is the responsibility of the student.
 The cost of the tickets are not included in the program fee.
 Students are expected to make travel arrangements that will ensure their arrival and departure on the dates suggested by each program.
-Students should submit their travel itinerary information to CUAbroad with the Travel Itinerary Form as soon as possible before departure.
+Students should submit their travel itinerary information to CUAbroad with the Travel Itinerary Form (in the application system) as soon as possible before departure.

 All students are required to attend two pre-departure orientations the semester before beginning the education abroad program.
 The general pre-departure orientation provides students with information on health, safety, and credit transfer.
 Representatives from various campus offices, including housing, health services, and public safety, are also on hand in order to ensure a smooth transition for students.
 It also gives students an opportunity to hear from their peers who have already completed an education abroad program.
 Most of the information provided at this orientation is available online, including the student handbook and presentation notes.
 The program-specific pre-departure orientation provides individualized and detailed information on the specific, country, city, and educational institution that the student will be attending.

 Health & Emergency Evacuation Insurance

 CUAbroad covers all students traveling abroad with a mandatory comprehensive foreign travel insurance coverage through FrontierMEDEX.
 CUAbroad collects all required information from students and submits the requests for the coverage to FrontierMEDEX.
 CUA students participating on education abroad programs have the FrontierMEDEX insurance automatically included in their CUAbroad program fee.
 Students are provided with their insurance card before departure.